Laura María Garro Sánchez: Business career

 Garro worked for 25 years in public banking and finance.

 Political career

 Garro is a member of the Citizens' Action Party (PAC for its Spanish initials).
 She has been a provincial secretary, cantonal president, and party congressional participant.

 While running for mayor of Puntarenas in 2006 for PAC, Garro said that she wanted to improve tourist infrastructure in Puntarenas.
 She also wanted to create better opportunities for citizens.
 She lost the election.

 Garro was elected deputy to the Legislative Assembly in 2014.
 At the time of her election to deputy, Garro was 62 years old.
-She will serve alongside Henry Mora Jiménez, another PAC member also from Heredia.

 She became second pro-secretary of the Legislative Assembly on 1 May 2014.